MKevinEvans/TensorFlow_stock_price_predictor/README.md

 <img src='images/up_to_date_preds_vs_true.png'>
 </p>

-Using this as an investement strategy, however, was even more surprising.
+Using this as an investment strategy, however, was even more surprising.
 Despite having poor evaluation metrics, investing based on these predictions would leave us with $1361.85, as opposed to the $1191.09

 (note, fluxuation in the price of VTI between running these models changed what the ending value would be.)